Belt-driven bicycle: History

 When his project was complete, Sanders chose entrepreneur and former Greg Norman manager James Marshall and a Glasgow manufacturer to turn his award-winning design into a product.
 The manufacturer coined the name Strida, and in 1987 the bicycle began rolling off the production line.
 In 2002 production was moved to Taiwanese manufacturer Ming Cycle in order to meet increased demand, and as of 2007, Ming Cycle fully owned the Strida brand and intellectual property rights.

 iXi bicycles, distributed in the United States by Delta Cycle Corporation, followed in 2004 with a compact design that, like Strida, featured a belt drive.
 Other folding-bike manufacturers that have implemented a belt drive include U.S. company Bike Friday and Netherlands-based Bernds.

-In 2007, Gates Corporation developed a high-modulus synchronous belt and sprocket system called the Carbon Drive System.
+In 2007, Gates Corporation developed a high-modulus 8mm synchronous belt and sprocket system called the Carbon Drive System.
 The belt's pitch allowed for lower tension requirements to help prevent skipping.
 Lightweight, patent-pending sprockets have mud ports, openings under each tooth, which work to slough off debris.

 In 2009, an increasing number of bicycle companies, including Trek and f8 Cycles, offered belt-driven bicycles.
 While builders initially focused on single-speeds and internal hubs, in early 2009 f8 used a Gates-compatible fixed-gear cog designed by Phil Wood & Co., offering a belt-driven fixed-gear bicycle.

 In 2009, Wayne Lumpkin, owner of Spot Brand and best known as the founder of Avid, designed a belt system called CenterTrack.
 In 2010, Gates Corporation acquired a patent from Lumpkin for CenterTrack, a new belt-and-pulley design that improves on the initial Carbon Drive System design.
 CenterTrack is more tolerant to misalignment than its predecessors.
-It is also lighter, 20% stronger due to a wider belt, yet has narrower pulleys, making packaging with the latest generation of internally geared hubs much easier.
+It is also lighter, 20% stronger due to a wider 11mm belt, yet has narrower pulleys, making packaging with the latest generation of internally geared hubs much easier.
+The company’s CDX belt is the first belt drive designed for severe off-road use on mountain bikes.